Skip to main content

 Cloud Network Engineer

-When you create a VNet in Azure or a VPC in AWS you have to allocate a CIDR range from which you subnets will be allocated.
-There are some nuances between the different service providers as you try to expand your networks which can lead to some challenges.
-Knowing the different rules from the start can help you plan your CIDR ranges appropriately.
-We'll start with what's the same across AWS and Azure and then look at the differences.
+When you create a VNet in Azure or a VPC in AWS, you need to allocate a CIDR range for your subnets.
+There are key differences between these cloud providers when expanding networks, which can create challenges.
+Knowing these rules from the start helps you plan your CIDR ranges better.
+I'll start with what's similar across AWS and Azure, then look at the differences.

 How the internet works

-· 58 min read
+· 55 min read

 Simon Painter